tugascrown204/clean-code-checker/CONTRIBUTING.md

 2. **Create a new branch**: Use a descriptive name for your branch (e.g., `feature/new-rule`, `bugfix/issue-123`).
 3. **Make your changes**: Implement your features or bug fixes.
 4. **Write tests**: Ensure your changes are covered by tests.
-5. **Submit a pull request**: Describe the changes you made and why you think they should be merged.
+5. **Submit a pull request**: Describe the changes you made, why you think they should be merged, and ensure that your commit messages are clear and meaningful.
 6. **Code Review**: Be open to feedback from maintainers and be prepared to make revisions based on their comments.

 ## Code of Conduct